Taking you though an example proofread.

 'Get paid to read books at home!
 Earn £50 an hour.’

-I must admit, way back when I first thought about a career as a proofreader, these ads were what inspired me.
+I must admit, way back when I first considered a career as a proofreader, these ads were what inspired me.

-I worked in a busy publishing team, and editing and proofreading was part of my everyday life.
+I worked in a busy publishing team, and editing and proofreading were part of my everyday life.
 But I knew all too well that it wasn't 'just reading' – like reading for pleasure.
-Proofreading involves so many processes and considerations.
+Proofreading involves so many processes, skills and decisions.

 Identifying the need for an editor